neoteristis/peip2-chat-room/docs/devlog.md

 I first tried to do it on my own but later learned that I can use any bootstrap for the project design.
 I used the following [template](https://bootsnipp.com/snippets/1ea0N)

+## 06/06/2022

+I do not have enough to do that properly.
+End of project in a few days.
+Still not done any work.